open-telemetry/opentelemetry-collector-contrib/processor/cumulativetodeltaprocessor/README.md

     # processor name: cumulativetodelta
     cumulativetodelta:
         # If include/exclude are not specified
-        # convert all cumulative sum metrics to delta
+        # convert all cumulative sum or histogram metrics to delta
 ```

 ## Warnings